nsieffert/capstone-2/UPER.md

 </h2>
 * Downloaded the project from GitHub
 * Opened in Intellij
-* Coded basic game in Main method
+* Coded several iterations of the basic game in Main method until I got it working.
 * Tested basic game - fixed/tested many times.
 * Began separating out components to their own methods.
 * Added in basic error handling on user input using Regex.
-* Added in a play again feature.
+* Added in a quit feature.
-* tested.
+* Added in as much encapsulation as I could.
+*Added in as much abstraction as I could.
+* I am unclear where I could implement polymorphism since the game is pretty basic.
+*Added in a couple of interfaces.
+*Added in a lambda per requirements.
+*Added in a stream, per requirements.
+*Added in some colors to make it look better on the console.
 <h2>
     4. Reflection / Refactor
 </h2>
-*
+* This was fun when I understood what I was doing.
+I just need more time to absorb the boatloads of information I have acquired over the last 9 weeks.
 *
 *
 *